xzel23/utility/README.md

 #### To Do

+- Fix: when line has trailing whitespace, caret stays at position of last non-whitespace character.
 - Make Hyperlinks in non-editable JavaFX TextEditorPane clickable
 - Make the toolbar part of the interface and change Swing implementation to support showing and hiding the toolbar like in the JavaFX implementation.